Jonatan Spang

 Jannik Kåre Jonatan Spang Olesen (born 4 February 1978) is a Danish standup comedian, actor and former theater director at Nørrebro Teater.
 Spang debuted as a standup comedian in 1998.
 The following year he was admitted to the School of Acting at Aarhus Theatre and won the championship in Stand-Up a talent competition for amateur comedians.

+In 2025, Jonatan Spang was fired from Danmarks Radio after allegations of an inappropriate relationship with a 15-year-old girl.